Infineon/mtb-example-btsdk-hid-ifxv-remote/README.md

 In CYW920835M2EVB-01, the digital MIC pins are shared with LEDs.
 When testing with DMIC, the slide switch SW4 must be shift to DMIC position.
 The LEDs are disabled when testing with DMIC.
 The CYW920835REF-RCU-01 does not have DMIC mounted.
 It is not capable for DMIC testing.

-1. Initiate live audio streaming from ifxv-remote.
+1. Initiate live audio streaming from ifxv-remote to ifxv-host.

    This is the most common usage that the user presses the audio button at the remote to start to voice audio streaming.
 The Client Control's 'Audio' button is the soft button, acting the same as the physical audio button in the remote if available.
 In CYW920835M2EVB-01, the user button is used for the audio button when the link is up.
 Press and hold the Audio button should start MIC voice audio streaming to the host.
 The Red LEDs should be turned solid on and the host Client Control file size starts to increment for the audio data received.
 After releasing the button, the audio streaming stops.
 The host Client Control saves the audio to the specified file and then playback the file just saved.
 Because of the LE bandwidth, without compression, this live audio streaming operation is not available if no CODEC is used.